isaacg1/isaacg1.github.io/publications.md

 [\[talks\]](/talks/#nudge-stochastically-improving-upon-fcfs)

 **Winner of the SIGMETRICS 2021 Best Paper Award**

+8/13/24: I've uploaded a lightly edited the version of the paper to fix some minor proof bugs, in the proofs of Theorem 4.1 and Lemma 5.3.
+Here is the [original version](/assets/nudge-old.pdf), for posterity.

 ### [The Gittins Policy is Nearly Optimal in the M/G/k under Extremely General Conditions](/assets/gittins-extremely-general.pdf) {#gittins-k}
 Ziv Scully, Isaac Grosof, Mor Harchol-Balter. *ACM SIGMETRICS*, June 2021.